ohheytheo/at_shoes/README.md

 - 🧍 Spawns peds at configured shop locations with animations and invincibility.
 - 🎯 Interact with peds via `qtarget` for easy access to `ox_inventory` shops.
 - 👟 Toggle shoes on/off with a smooth pickup animation using the `UseShoe` event.
-- 🧼 Cleans up ped entities on logout to save performance.
-- 🛠️ ESX-compatible with `playerLoaded` and `onPlayerLogout` events.

 ---